projectbuendia/client/README.md

   * Android Support Library, revision 23
   * Android Support Repository, revision 17

-You can install them using the graphical Android SDK Manager at `$ANDROID_HOME/tools/android`, or with the command:
+The graphical Android SDK Manager at `$ANDROID_HOME/tools/android` will let you select and install these packages interactively; or you can install them all with the command:

     $ANDROID_HOME/tools/android update sdk --no-ui --all --filter android-21,build-tools-19.1.0,extra-android-support,extras-android-m2repository,platform-tools